nus-cs2113-AY2122S1/ip/docs/README.md

 ### Delete a Task

-Delete a task from list
+Deletes a task from list

 Command Format: `delete TASK_INDEX`